mod-audio/mod-host/README.md

     libreadline     >= 6.2
     lilv-utils      (optional)

+To turn doc/man.txt into a groff manpage you need txt2man.
 Run

+    make man

+output doc/mod-host.1

+Run
 ---

-mod-host does not startup JACK automatically, so you need to start it before run mod-host.
+mod-host does not startup jackd automatically, so you need to start it before run mod-host.

 If you run mod-host without parameters the process will be forked and can only be controlled through the socket.
-The default socket port is 5555, this can be changed passing the parameter -p (or --socket-port) to mod-host.
+The default socket port is 5555, this can be changed by passing the parameter -p (or --socket-port) to mod-host.

 The other way to control mod-host is the interactive mode, in this case the commands must be provided on the shell prompt.
-The interactive mode is featured with autocomplete resource, therefore, you can type [TAB] twice always that need of one hint.
+The interactive mode is has autocomplete, therefore, you can always type [TAB] twice if you need a hint.

 Obs.: When you are in the interactive mode, the socket communication does not work.